 The subbundles $E^{ss}$, $E^c$ and $E^{uu}$ depend on $f$ and we will indicate this, when needed, by using a subscript, \eg $E^{ss}_f$.

 Partially hyperbolic diffeomorphisms appear naturally in many contexts and provide natural classes to study phenomena such as robust transitivity and stable ergodicity (see \eg \cite{BDV,Wilkinson,CHHU,HP-survey}).
-For a long time, the known examples in dimension three were rather restrictive, and so many efforts were made to try to show that the behavior seen in that restricted family of examples was indeed general: that is mostly the case on manifolds with solvable fundamental group (see \cite{HP}).
+For a long time, the known examples in dimension three were rather restrictive, and efforts were made to try to show that the behavior seen in that restricted family of examples was indeed general: such results hold, for instance, on manifolds with solvable fundamental group (see \cite{HP}).
 Recently new examples have started to appear (\cite{HHU2,BPP,BGP}).

 In this paper, we consider a closed $3$-manifold and look for mapping classes (\ie the diffeomorphisms up to homotopy) which contain partially hyperbolic representatives.
 In fact, the constructions we present here all start with an Anosov flow, and therefore we consider $3$-manifolds which support Anosov flows.
 For some of the new examples we study specific properties of the dynamics and geometry that makes them different from the previously known behaviors (see Theorem~\ref{t.incoh} below).